 A method to detect islanding in grids with multiple parallelconnected inverters has been presented in this paper.
 In the proposed method, all the inverters participating in the strategy inject the high frequency signal.
-The inverters can operate in two different modes of operation: Current injection mode and Combined used of modes has two Voltage injection. advantages: the adverse impact that the injection of the high frequency signal has on the power quality (THD) is limited, also it provides a mean to evaluate the suitability of a particular inverter to detect islanding, what can be important in large microgrids.
-An important feature of the proposed method is that transition between Current injection and Voltage injection modes of operation occurs automatically and smoothly, no change in the configuration of the inverters being required.
+The inverters can operate in two different modes of operation: Current injection mode and Voltage injection.
+Combined used of these modes has two advantages: the adverse impact that the injection of the high frequency signal has on the power quality (THD) is limited and provides a mean to evaluate the suitability of a particular inverter to detect islanding, which can be important in large microgrids.
+An important feature of the proposed method is that transition between current injection and voltage injection modes of operation occurs automatically and smoothly, no change in the configuration of the inverters being required.
 Simulation and experimental results have been presented to demonstrate the viability of the proposed method.